I started this blog to share the best things I learn about empathy, confidence, enlightenment, and reaching your potential.

 To keep updated on trip launches, sign up to get email updates every time I post.
 I promise to never spam you.

-Here are the last two adventures:
+Here are the snippets from the last two adventures:

 Adopt an Attitude of Improvisation.
 We are generating this trip together.
 We are all supporting actors.
 In other words this isn’t about you consuming a vacation that someone else is organizing for you, this is us creating something as a team.
 Here are the 4 rules of improvisation according to Tina Fey: